MIKObscura/cmus_local_scrobbler/README.md

 # How to run?
-Make a configuration file then simply execute this command
+Make a configuration file **(this is necessary as the different properties in it don't have default values!)** then simply execute this command
 > ruby path/to/file/main.rb

 # Known issues